globulion/slv/README.md

-The Solvshift (SLV) project is designed to perform computations of frequency shift of a solute immerged in a solvent in terms of discrete and implicit solvatochromic models of prof. Minhaeng Cho [1-4] and its extended versions.
+The Solvshift (SLV) project is designed to perform computations of frequency shift of a solute immerged in a solvent in terms of discrete and implicit solvatochromic models of prof. Minhaeng Cho [1-5] and its extended versions.
 Available models are:
+  * Solvatochromic Effective Fragment Potentials (SolEFP)[5]
   * Discrete electrostatic SolX models and its arbitrary contractions.
-    The SolX models available are SolDMTP[5] and SolMMM[6]
+    The SolX models available are SolDMTP[6] and SolMMM[7]
-  * Kirkwood-Onsager continuum model
+  * Kirkwood-Onsager continuum solvatochromic model[3]

 To see the help box and the options type
 ```